Deadline: August 1, 2017

 516 ARTS invites those interested in applying to the Fulcrum Fund to attend an informational session available in both Albuquerque and Santa Fe.
 The sessions provide an overview of the program, the eligibility requirements, examples of selected proposals from last year’s grant recipients, and instructions on how to develop project budgets.
 The info sessions are free and open to the public.

 Fulcrum Fund grants are for non-501c3, self-organized artistic activity that has a public component.
 Artists and collectives whose work centers around visual arts and who are based within an 80-mile radius of Albuquerque (including Santa Fe, Española, Grants and Socorro) are encouraged to apply.
 Students, commercial businesses and non-pro t organizations are NOT eligible.
+See FAQ.

 KERRY DOYLE is the Director and Chief Curator of the Rubin Center for the Visual Arts at The University of Texas at El Paso.
 Doyle specializes in curatorial projects that are interdisciplinary, participatory and performative, with a special focus on the US-Mexico border as subject and site.
 She holds a B.A. in Political Science from De Paul University, Chicago, and a B.A. in Drawing and Printmaking and M.A. in Latin American and Border Studies from the University of Texas at El Paso.
 She was a 2014 graduate of the Getty Leadership Institute and 2009 Fellow at the Smithsonian Institute for Latino Museum Studies.